Back

 AppExchange is the Salesforce native marketplace, and building an app for it essentially means building a software solution that integrates and extends the functionalities of Salesforce for its users.

-Who does AppExchange App Development?
+Who Does AppExchange App Development?

 The AppExchange development is carried out by one of the third types of parties that specialize in creating applications for the Salesforce ecosystem.
 These developers or teams have expertise in Salesforce technologies, including Apex, Visualforce, Lightning Web Components, and Salesforce APIs, as well as a deep understanding of Salesforce’s model.